usmaanalii/javascript/JavaScript30/analysis.md

 localStorage.setItem('items', JSON.stringify(items));
 ```

-Using `JSON.stringify()` here is necessary to convert it to a string
+Using `JSON.stringify()` here is necessary, as it allows you to convert the object’s key value pairs to it’s string representation.
-representation of the object's key value pairs.

-An example of utilizing the data and adding it to a variable for use between browser reloads, is shown below.
+An example is shown below, which demonstrates utilizing the data and adding it to a variable to use between browser reloads.

 This enables your pages to have continuity based on existing user behavior.